 What is the purpose of the

-helpers in Rails views?- Explain how the
+form_forandform_taghelpers in Rails views?- Explain how the

-helpers are used to generate HTML forms in Rails views. - Discuss the differences between
+form_forandform_taghelpers are used to generate HTML forms in Rails views. - Discuss the differences between

-and when to use each helper.
+form_forandform_tagand when to use each helper.

 - Explain how the